WDI-102/midterm/README.md

 * `sumOfOdds`
   * Write a function called sumOfOdds that takes in 2 numbers as parameters and sums the odd numbers between them.
-  * This function is inclusive so please include your two parameters in your calculation.
+  * This function is inclusive so please include your two parameters in your calculation if they meet the prior criteria.
   * After summing the numbers, return the sum.
   * You can assume that the 2nd number passed in will always be greater than the first and that the two numbers will not be the same